geoscixyz/3dem-7/content/_index.md

 """

 abstracts_call = """
-* Please use the template provided
+* Please use one of the templates provided
     ({{
         link(fname="assets/3DEM-latex-template.zip", label="latex")
     }},